CPPM Procedure Chapter I: Tangible Capital Assets

 Work-in-progress and related carrying costs must be capitalized.

-The cost of a tangible capital asset includes direct construction or development costs (such as materials and labour) and overhead costs directly attributed to the acquisition, construction or development of the asset.
+The cost of a tangible capital asset includes direct construction or development costs (such as materials and labour) and overhead costs directly attributed to the acquisition, construction, development or retirement of the asset.
 These costs may include, but are not limited to:

 - amounts paid to vendors;

 - transportation/freight charges to the point of initial use;

 - direct production costs (for assets produced or constructed), such as labour (non-government employee costs), materials, supplies, etc.;

 - engineering, architectural and other outside services for designs, plans, specifications and surveys;

 - acquisition and preparation costs of buildings and other facilities;